ACMElabUvic/Willmore/README.md

 # Willmore
-This is a test repository for the Willmore Wilderness Area camera-trap research program.
+This repository contains data, R scripts and associated outputs, and other materials necessary for the Aplied Conservation and Macro Ecology (ACME) laboratory's research program in the Willmore Wilderness Research area.
 <hr>

 ### GENERAL INFORMATION

 **Project Information**
-UPDATE FOR WILLMORE

 Details for the Willmore Wilderness research program [here](http://www.acmelab.ca/willmore.html).

 Also visit the [ACME website](http://www.acmelab.ca/osm2022.html) more information about the ACME lab.